-This Wyze Cam Pan review covers the 1080p security camera from Wyze, which I have to say, quite loudly, is an incredible security camera all loaded into a <$40 package! 👊 Kapow!
+This Wyze Cam Pan review covers the 1080p security camera from Wyze, which I have to say, quite loudly, is an incredible security camera all loaded into an affordable package! 👊 Kapow!

 Update – new person detection is now possible with the Wyze Cam Pan.
 It allows the camera to identify if a person is on the camera.
 This is a pretty cool feature which also includes the ability to search footage based on the identification via person recognition using AI.
 It’s not weird when it’s in your own home, right? 😉